p4rkerw/SALSA/Tutorial/Tutorial.md

 ```
 **Mount all the volumes at once**
 ```
-# This mounts all required volumes for both RNA and ATAC analyses for steps 1-7:
+# This mounts all required volumes for both RNA and ATAC analyses for steps 1-7 (for the specified GRCh38 references):
 SCRATCH1=path/to/scratch
 docker run \
 --workdir $HOME \